 The simplified model consists of a single refrigerating chamber, the influence of intentional or unintentional ventilation, heat dissipation from human work in the chamber, lights, ventilator dissipation are all neglected and only the heat gain through the insulation is considered.
 Such a simplification is used because for any other model validating each heat gain the exact design of the provision system and its usage should be known.
-Some of the actual heat gains are unpredictable: number of entrances, would the person switch on the lights or not, how often would the food be loaded etc. Using such a simplification the investment costs are given in the expression where C{comp} [\$] stands for the price of the compressor, C{cond} [\$] stands for the price of the condenser, C{TXV} [\$] stands for the price of the expansion valve(s), C{evap} [\$] stands for the price of the evaporator(s), C{pipe} [\$] stands for the price of the piping including all controlling and regulating elements, C{refrig} [\$] stands for the price of the refrigerant and, C{insul} [\$] stands for the price of the price of the refrigerant and, the price of the price of the price of the price of the refrigerant of the price pr compressor is determined and from it the capacity of every other systems element.
+Some of the actual heat gains are unpredictable: number of entrances, would the person switch on the lights or not, how often would the food be loaded etc. Using such a simplification the investment costs are given in the expression where C{comp} [\$] stands for the price of the compressor, C{cond} [\$] stands for the price of the condenser, C{TXV} [\$] stands for the price of the expansion valve(s), C{evap} [\$] stands for the price of the evaporator(s), C{pipe} [\$] stands for the price of the piping including all controlling and regulating elements, C{refrig} [\$] stands for the price of the refrigerant and, C{insul} [\$] stands for the price of the insulating material.
+By refrigerating capacity determination, the capacity of the compressor is determined and from it the capacity of every other systems element.
 Hence, the capacity and price of every refrigerating system's element is proportional to the capacity of the compressor, the equation (2) can be simplified and gives or, if simplified even further